veilchen-web/veilchen/docs/recipes.rst

                 response.add_header(key, value)
         return app(new_environ, start_response)

 Again, this is not the recommend way to implement subprojects.
-It is only here because many people asked for this and to show how bottle maps to WSGI.
+It is only here because many people asked for this and to show how veilchen maps to WSGI.

 Ignore trailing slashes